 Another example of a catalytic decomposition reaction is when sugar is catalysed by a strong, concentrated acid like sulphuric acid.
 This causes sugar to decompose into carbon and water, and the reaction causes the sugar to change from white to black.

-ReAgent is a leading UK chemical manufacturer who has over 40 years of industry experience.
+ReAgent is a leading UK chemical manufacturer who has almost 50 years of industry experience.
 We stock a huge range of products in our online shop, which you can buy in a variety of different pack sizes.
 Order online today or contact our team for more information.

 All content published on the ReAgent.ie blog is for information only.
 The blog, its authors, and affiliates cannot be held responsible for any accident, injury or damage caused in part or directly from using the information provided.
 Additionally, we do not recommend using any chemical without reading the Material Safety Data Sheet (MSDS), which can be obtained from the manufacturer.
 You should also follow any safety advice and precautions listed on the product label.
 If you have health and safety related questions, visit HSE.gov.uk.